 What is success about?
-It is about focus, passion and goal-oriented thinking.
-And then there is another thing: decisions.
-At least that's what our expert and coach Dr. Julian Hosp claims: "Life is about making decisions.
-Decisions in which we see possibilities on the one hand and dangers on the other.
+It's about focus, passion and goal-oriented thinking.
+And then there's another thing: decisions.
+At least that's what our expert and coach Dr. Julian Hosp claims: "Life is about making choices.
+Decisions where we see opportunities on the one hand and dangers on the other.
 Often they trigger fears in us.
-One of the most important things I have learned in my life is to understand why we have such difficulty making such decisions."
+One of the most important things I've learned in my life is to understand why we have such a hard time with such decisions."

-According to Julian Hosp, this has nothing to do with the fact that we are basically bad at making decisions.
-Rather, it has to do with the fact that one thing has allowed us to survive as a race over the last two million years.
-Julian Hosp reveals: "Our brains don't look at all the great possibilities.
-Our brain only looks at the dangers that lurk.
-If we had a totally motivated brain, we would have happily wandered through the jungle - and the next moment the saber-toothed tiger would have come because we didn't pay attention."
+According to Julian Hosp, this has nothing to do with the fact that we are fundamentally bad at making decisions.
+Rather, it has to do with the fact that one thing has allowed us to survive as a race of humans over the last two million years.
+Julian Hosp reveals, "Our brain doesn't look at what all the great options are.
+Our brain only looks at what all the dangers are lurking.
+If we had a totally motivated brain, we would have wandered contentedly through the jungle - and the next moment the saber-toothed tiger would have come because we hadn't been paying attention."

-So we have survived because our brain has always wondered where the next danger might lurk.
-Julian Hosp: "And so we walk through life all the time.
-Only a few people are aware of it, but they just take it for granted."
-He refers to a mathematical study that reveals exciting facts: "People have been tested how they react to potential dangers - and to losing something.
-The result: the fear of being punished and the possibility of losing something drives you much more than the chance of getting something great.
-This is in the nature of human beings.
+So we survived because our brain was always wondering where the next danger might lurk.
+Julian Hosp: "And that's how we walk through life all the time.
+Only a few people are aware of this, but just accept it for themselves."
+He refers to a mathematical study that reveals exciting facts: "They tested how people react to potential dangers - and to losing something.
+The result: the fear of punishment and the possibility of losing something drives you much more than the chance of getting something great.
+It's human nature.
 If we humans didn't have that, we wouldn't be here today."

-Specifically, according to Julian Hosp, we are five times more motivated by a possible danger than by a possible reward.
-So the ratio is 5:1, and that's why we often find it so difficult to really tackle things.
-Because some decisions require courage: the courage to succeed without limits.
-Courage does not mean not being afraid.
+According to Julian Hosp, we are five times more motivated by a potential danger than by a potential reward.
+So the ratio is 5:1.
+And this is precisely why we often find it so difficult to really tackle things.
+Because some decisions require courage: courage to succeed without limits.
+Courage doesn't mean not being afraid.
 Courage means being afraid and doing it anyway.

-So can one learn to make courageous decisions?
-Is such a thing reproducible?
-Julian Hosp: "Instinctively, I have learned from my mistakes over and over again in my life, reflected on them and did it better the next time.
-So that you too can learn to make fear your friend, Julian Hosp's five best tips for you.
+So can one learn to decide courageously?
+Is something like that reproducible?
+Julian Hosp: "Instinctively, in my life, I've learned from my mistakes over and over again, reflected, and done better the next time."
+So that you too can learn to make fear your friend, here come Julian Hosp's top five tips for you.

-First you should reverse the 5:1 ratio.
+First, you should reverse the 5:1 ratio.
 How?
-By scaring yourself into doing nothing.
-Ask yourself what could happen if you don't do it.
-What options would you leave out?
-Create fear of what will happen if you don't do it.
-And at the same time create a vision of what great things can happen if you do.
-The fear of not doing it is the most important thing!
+By making yourself afraid of not doing it.
+Ask yourself what could happen if you didn't.
+What possibilities would you leave out?
+Create fear of what will happen if you don't.
+And at the same time, shape the vision of what great things can happen if you do.
+The fear of not doing is the most important thing!

 Accepting fear is not easy.
-You'll feel it in every moment.
-Make yourself aware that it is part of life and that there is nothing bad in itself.
+You will feel it in every moment.
+Realize that it is part of life and not a bad thing in itself.

-Julian Hosp finds: "If you don't thank fear, but try to fight it, you are actually trying to fight yourself.
+Julian Hosp thinks: "When you look at the Fear not thank them, but try to fight them, you are actually trying to fight yourself.
 Because fear is important.
 Fear is good.
-Otherwise none of us would be here today."
+Otherwise, we wouldn't all be here today."

 The next step is preparation.
-It helps to learn from people who have done this before you.
+It helps to learn from people who have done this thing before you.
 Julian Hosp: "There are almost always people who have done something before you.
 We should ask these people: What did you do?
 How exactly did you do it?
 What did you focus on?
-Which things were important to you?
+What things were important to you?
 How did you deal with fear?
-Someone who has not gone the way cannot talk about such things, but always talks about theory.
+Someone who has not walked the path cannot talk about such things, but always talks about theory.
 The concept could be called 'the blind leading the blind'.
-So always look for people who have actually walked the path themselves."
+Therefore, always look for people who have actually walked the path themselves."

 In the end, you always have the choice to do something or not to do something.
-Julian Hosp: "Next time you are faced with a decision, don't let your fear gag you.
-Understand that it is good that fear is there.
-And then have the courage to succeed without limits!"
+Julian Hosp: "The next time you are faced with a decision, don't let your fear gag you.
+Realize that it's good that the fear is there.
+And then muster up the courage to succeed without limits!"